rodmcnew/rcm-brightcove/README.md

-Rcm Admin
+Rcm Brightcove
 ======

-Provides all the basic admin screens for the Reliv Content manager
+Provides a Brightcove player integration for the Reliv Content Manager